Fort Wayne bar closed by health department due to violation

 A viewer shared this picture of what it looked like the night new restrictions went into effect.

-Last week the Allen County Health Department told WANE 15 that the bar had received two complaints on Nov.
-2.
+Last week, the Allen County Health Department told WANE 15 that the bar had received two complaints on Nov.
+2. On Thursday, WANE 15 received 16 complaint reports filed against Mitchell’s from the county health department.

 *This story will be updated as more information becomes available.